tcnlab/maxlikespy/readme.md

 # Maximum Likelihood in Python

-This project is a translation of Matlab code that accepts/rejects maximum likelihood models of neural spike trains.
+This project is a translation of Matlab code that fits and accepts/rejects maximum likelihood models of neural spike trains.

-## Note
-This project is a WIP.
+Parameter fitting is performed using SciPy's implementation of basinhopping - a global optimization algorithm.

 ## Getting Started

-Clone repo locally.
+pip install maxlikespy

 ### Prerequisites
 ```
 numpy
 scipy
-pyswarm
+autograd

 ```
 ## Data Formatting